 It can be a great deal of work to build a brand from scratch.
 Fortunately, you can break down the process of creating your brand into simple, digestible tasks, like most things.
 Breathe, place one foot in front of the other, and you will be right where you want to be before you know it.
+Here’s how to create a brand.

-Traits of Brand Building
+Traits of brand building

 Your personal brand is one thing –it’s what you put out there to the world– but a good brand also must have a persona.
 Ask yourself this, if your brand were a person, what would he or she look like?
 How would it act?
 Your brand’s persona will shine through in everything you do, so it’s important to figure these things out from the start.